Lee Snodgrass: 2018 Senate campaign

 After the 2016 campaign, Snodgrass was elected chair of the Democratic Party of Outagamie County, Wisconsin.
-A little over a year later she made her first attempt at elected office herself.
+A little over a year later she made her first attempt at elected office.
 In April 2018, she announced she would challenge incumbent Wisconsin Senate president Roger Roth in the 19th Senate district.
-The 19th Senate district at that time comprised the cities of Neenah and Menasha, and most of Appleton, as well as the northern half of Winnebago County and several towns in southern Outagamie County.
+The 19th Senate district at that time comprised the cities of Neenah and Menasha and most of Appleton, as well as the northern half of Winnebago County and several towns in southern Outagamie County.
 The Democratic Legislative Campaign Committee targeted her race for funding from the national party organization.

-Another Appleton Democrat, Outagamie County Supervisor Dan Grady, also sought to challenge Roth in 2018, setting up a primary.
+Another Appleton Democrat, Outagamie County Supervisor Dan Grady, also challenged Roth in 2018, setting up a primary.
 Snodgrass was endorsed before the primary by EMILY's List and built a 10-to-1 cash advantage over Grady.
-Snodgrass prevailed in the August primary with 64% of the vote, and went on to face Roth in the November general election.
+Snodgrass prevailed in the August primary with 64% of the vote, and she went on to face Roth in the November general election.

 The general election race touched on a number of state topics of the era.
-Snodgrass criticized the Republican legislature and Scott Walker administration for the management of the Foxconn in Wisconsin project—which was expected to build a massive production facility and logistics depot in the district of Republican Assembly speaker Robin Vos.
-She questioned the $3,000,000,000 in tax credits promised to the company, which, she said, had a "history of broken contracts and human rights violations," and pointed out that the company, Foxconn, had already downgraded their commitment to job creation that would come with the project.
+Snodgrass criticized the Republican legislature and Scott Walker administration for the management of the Foxconn in Wisconsin project, which was expected to build a massive production facility and logistics depot in the district of Republican Assembly speaker Robin Vos.
+She questioned the $3,000,000,000 in tax credits promised to the company, which, she said, had a "history of broken contracts and human rights violations," and pointed out that the company, Foxconn, had already downgraded its commitment to job creation that would come with the project.
 She criticized the Republican legislature for raiding state highway funds to build the desired infrastructure around the Foxconn project, and noted that these policies would lead to rising costs and degraded infrastructure for the rest of the state.
 She also pointed to the environmental impacts of the Foxconn project, and the violation of the Great Lakes Compact between the great lakes states.

-She also called for a repeal of the highly controversial 2011 Wisconsin Act 10 law, which had removed collective bargaining rights from public sector unions and, she claimed, led to a teacher shortage in the state.
+Snodgrass also called for a repeal of the highly controversial 2011 Wisconsin Act 10 law, which had removed collective bargaining rights from public sector unions and, she claimed, led to a teacher shortage in the state.